-SANTA CLARITA VALLEY SCHOOL FOOD SERVICES AGENCY

-25210 Anza Drive, Santa Clarita, California 91355 Ph (661)295-1574 Fax (661)295-0981 Serving the students of the Santa Clarita Valley since 1989.
+SANTA CLARITA VALLEY SCHOOL FOOD SERVICES AGENCY 25210 Anza Drive, Santa Clarita, California 91355 Ph (661)295-1574 Fax (661)295-0981

-Statement of Policy

-The goal of the Santa Clarita Valley School Food Services Agency (SCVSFSA) is to provide nutritious meals to students, promote healthy eating habits, and enhance learning, while treating all students with dignity in the meal service line.
+Statement of Policy: The goal of the Santa Clarita Valley School Food Services Agency (SCVSFSA) is to provide nutritious meals to students, promote healthy eating habits, and enhance learning, while treating all students with dignity in the meal service line.
 All students will receive the same meal options, regardless of account balance status.
 Families may apply for free or reduced-price meal benefits anytime during the school year.
 Meal applications are distributed via mail prior to the start of school to families who were eligible for free or reduced-price meal benefits the prior year.
 Meal applications are available at each school, school district office, and the SCVSFSA Central Kitchen, as well as online at www.scvschoolnutrition.org.
 If household income or family size changes during the school year, families can re-apply for meal benefits anytime during the school year.

-Acceptable Use of Technology
+Acceptable Use of Technology: